data-apis/scipy-2023-presentation/paper.rst

 numerical integration, optimization, interpolation, statistics, linear algebra, signal processing, and image processing, among others.
 Similar to scikit-learn, its current implementation relies heavily on NumPy.
-We thus sought to test whether SciPy could similarly benefit from adopting the Python array API standard.
+We thus sought to test whether SciPy could benefit from adopting the Python array API standard.

 Following a similar approach to the sckit-learn benchmarks, we identified SciPy's signal processing APIs as being amenable to input arrays supporting